 TMZ (Thirty Mile Zone) is a website focusing on entertainment news.
 It is known for featuring celebrity gossip, interviews, videos and photos.
 Launched in 2005, the site was originally part of Warner Bros. but now is owned by Warner Media, a division of AT&T. Based in Los Angeles, TMZ is named after the 30-mile zone established by studios for filming in Hollywood.
 The site reaches an estimated 25 million each month.
-Ad Fontes Media rates TMZ as neutral/balanced in terms of bias and as mixed reliability in terms of reliability.
+Ad Fontes Media rates TMZ as skews left in terms of bias and as most reliable in terms of reliability.

 A team of analysts at Ad Fontes Media regularly reviews articles and news programs to rate them in terms of bias and reliability.
 A weighted average of these ratings results in the overall score for the media source.

 The bias rating, demonstrated on the Media Bias Chart®️ on the horizontal axis, ranges from most extreme left to neutral to most extreme right.
 The reliability rating, demonstrated on the chart’s vertical axis, rates sources on a scale from original fact reporting to analysis, opinion, propaganda and inaccurate/fabricated information.

 Reliability scores for articles and shows are on a scale of 0-64.
 Scores above 24 are generally acceptable; scores above 32 are generally good.